thomaswucher/docker-hedgedoc/README.md

 * Update the image: `docker pull lscr.io/linuxserver/hedgedoc`
 * Stop the running container: `docker stop hedgedoc`
 * Delete the container: `docker rm hedgedoc`
-* Recreate a new container with the same docker run parameters as instructed above (if mapped correctly to a host folder, your `/config` folder and settings will be preserved)
+* Recreate a new container with the same docker run parameters as instructed above (if mapped correctly to a host folder, your `/config` and `/uploads` folder and settings will be preserved)
 * You can also remove the old dangling images: `docker image prune`

 ### Via Watchtower auto-updater (only use if you don't remember the original parameters)